-This course is designed for the student who has exhibited superior skills in English grammar and composition.
+This literature-based course is offered to college-bound students during their freshman year.
 Grammar, usage, mechanics, and punctuation are reviewed, and paragraph and theme development are stressed.
-A study of literature along with college-bound vocabulary studies complement this course.
+This course will develop critical thinking skills and close reading strategies as students analyze literature from multiple genres, periods, and cultures.
+An in-depth study of literary devices, along with college-bound vocabulary studies complement this course.